gms64/greg_on_data/content/posts/best-data-science-newsletters.md

 \*\* Paid Newsletter

-**Note**: This was collected by hand, because my web scraping gameplan didn't account for newsletters that go to multiple different links...
+**Note**: This was collected by hand because my web scraping gameplan didn't account for newsletters that go to multiple different links...
 Could I have built some super cool algorithm to collect this? ...Maybe?
 But I didn't.
-Instead, I just collected links for about and hour or two and here we are.
+Instead, I just collected links for about an hour or two and here we are.
 Although the process was rather tedious, it probably provides a lot of value to you guys, so I'd say it was worth it.

 #### honorable mention